-As we well know, Central America is filled with sacred sites.
+As we well know, what is now the Spanish-speaking part of America is filled with sacred sites.

-The Mayan city of Tulum, in additional to being a trading city, was also a pilgrimage site for Mayan women heading towards Cozumel, once a holy island.
-On Cozumel, the sanctuary of Ix Chel has been paying homage to the Mayan's primary goddess for 800 years.
+The Mayan city of Tulum, in addition to being a trading city, was also a pilgrimage site for Mayan women heading towards Cozumel, once a holy island.
+On Cozumel, the sanctuary of Ix Chel has been paying homage to the Mayans’ primary goddess for 800 years.

-And then there’s travel to Peru — to be more precise, travel to Machu Picchu, the sacred site of Incas.
-This sacred city is a UNESCO World Heritage Site, the best-preserved city of the former Inca empire, and receives – unfortunately to its detriment – hundreds of thousands of visitors each year.
+And then there’s travel to Peru — to be more precise, travel to Machu Picchu, the sacred site of the Incas.
+This sacred city is a UNESCO World Heritage Site.
+It is the best-preserved city of the former Inca empire and receives – unfortunately to its detriment – hundreds of thousands of visitors each year.

 — Originally published on 06 February 2011